Related Tours

 Where is the West Highland Way?

-Many people have heard of the popular long-distance walking trail but they are still not sure where it is.
+Many people have heard of the popular long-distance hiking trail but they are still not sure where it is.
 The 96-mile (154.5km) route officially starts in Milngavie shopping precinct.
 Milngavie is a small community on the northern outskirts of Glasgow, which is Scotland’s largest city.
 The signposted way heads north and west through the fabulous countryside from lowlands to Highlands to reach the town of Fort William on Scotland's west coast.

 Two women walk the west highland way in the sunshine

 It depends on fitness levels and what you want to see along the way.
-Most people take between five and eight days to walk the route, although it is possible to do it in only a few days, or a little longer.
+Most people take between five and eight days to hike the route, although it is possible to do it in only a few days, or a little longer.
 There are even some super-humans who run the way in less than 24 hours!
 It’s up to you whether you want to take your time and enjoy the walk, scenery and places to visit en route, or whether you want to push on a break personal records.
 This blog post on "How many days to walk the West Highland Way?" may help.

 Snow on the Devil's Staircase

-If you are keen to walk the West Highland Way in May, you would be best advised to book as early as possible, because accommodation spaces fill up fast, and due to the remote nature of much of the trail, once it is full it is full!
+If you are keen to hike the West Highland Way in May, you would be best advised to book as early as possible, because accommodation spaces fill up fast, and due to the remote nature of much of the trail, once it is full it is full!
 Macs Adventure will always do what they can to find you a place to stay, and you can see example accommodation on our website itineraries.

 Will I need a West Highland Way Map and a compass?